-The fifth Annual Plymouth Linnean Lecture on Wednesday 14 March will be held jointly between the School of Biological and Marine Sciences, University of Plymouth and the Linnean Society of London.
+The Plymouth Linnean Lecture is held jointly between the School of Biological and Marine Science, University of Plymouth, and the Linnean Society of London.
+Please note that this is the postponed lecture from 2018 and now takes place in March 2019.

-This year’s invited speaker is Professor Nathalie Seddon, Professor of Biodiversity and NERC Knowledge Exchange Fellow in the Department of Zoology, University of Oxford.
+This year’s speaker is Professor Nathalie Seddon, Professor of Biodiversity in the Department of Zoology, University of Oxford and Senior Associate at the International Institute for Environment and Development, London.

 In her lecture entitled “The value of nature in a warming world”, Professor Seddon will discuss the role of nature as the bedrock of human health, wealth and wellbeing, and its role in subsidising the global economy for over 100 years.
 In spite of this, nature has not been considered to have any value and development has proceeded without any consideration for it.
 One of the goals of the universally adopted Sustainable Development Agenda is to “end poverty, protect the planet and ensure prosperity for all”, and current attitudes to nature must change if this is to be possible: the value of nature must be central to decision making.
 Professor Seddon will highlight the now urgent need to achieve this in a warming world, and will explore the science behind the assertion that nature is our most powerful ally in fighting both the causes and consequences of climate change.